This tender and flavorful beef heart stew is made in the slow cooker and seasoned with cumin, garlic powder, paprika, and oregano.

 Instructions

 - Using a sharp chef’s knife, cut the heart into 1-inch cubes.
-Place them in the slow cooker pan.
+If they have a thick fat layer, you can trim some of it.
+Place the cubes in the slow cooker pan.

 - Add the beef stock.
 Sprinkle the meat with salt, pepper, garlic powder, cumin, paprika, and oregano.